School Curriculum Curriculum Overview

 In key stages 1 and 2 the curriculum is planned in short blocks - anything from 2 - 6 weeks in themes planned around 'curriculum drivers'.
 We have identified the main drivers as our Christian values which influence all of the teaching and learning:

 Our Nursery & Reception children follow the Early Years Statutory Framework which is delivered through identifying children’s interests and planning provision to meet the needs of the areas of learning.
-The Reception children are assessed at the end of the year against the areas of learning in the Early Years Foundation Stage Profile.
+The Reception children are assessed at the end of the year against the Early Learning Goals.

-We teach phonics in a systematic way working through phases which introduce initial sounds leading to blending words.
+We teach phonics in a systematic way using Letters and Sounds working through phases which introduce initial sounds leading to blending words.
 We approach the teaching of phonics in a variety of ways for example through synthetic phonics and recall of 'tricky words'.
 Children in Year 1 are tested on their phonic knowledge in the summer term.

 In Key Stages 1 and 2 we also teach discreet spelling and grammar sessions following the guidance in the National Curriculum.
 This learning is applied in the context of writing.